 According to history, Gangtok rose to prominence as a popular Buddhist pilgrimage site after the construction of the Enchey Monastery in 1840 CE.
 In 1894, the ruling Sikkimese Chogyal, Thutob Namgyal, transferred the capital from Tumlong to Gangtok, increasing the city's importance.
 In the early 20th century, Gangtok became a major stopover on the trade route between Tibet and India.
 After India's independence ...

-Wayanad is one of the popular hill stations near Bangalore and one of the top Kerala tourist places to visit.
+Wayanad is one of the popular hill stations in Kerala, and among the best places to visit near Kozhikode.
 It is about 118 km from Ooty, 246 km from Kochi, and 442 km from Trivandrum.

-Often called as the gateway to the Kangra valley, Dharamshala is the headquarters of Kangra district and among the popular places to visit in Himachal as part of honeymoon tour.
-The city was destroyed by a massive earthquake in the year 1905 and was reconstructed to become a health resort and a popular tourist destination.
+Often called the gateway to the Kangra valley, Dharamshala is the headquarters of Kangra district and among the must-include places in Himachal tour packages.
 In the year 1960, Dharamshala became a temporary headquarters to His Holiness Dalai Lama.
 Today, it is known as Little Lhasa or Dhasa, because of its large population of Tibetans and Buddhist Monasteries.
-Dharamshala is among the must include places in your Manali tour packages.

 At a distance of 98 km from Guwahati, 377 km from Dhaka, 414 km from Kohima, 420 km from Cooch Behar, 572 km from Siliguri, 594 km from Darjeeling, 631 km from Gangtok and 1116 km from Kolkata, Shillong is a mesmerizing hill station in East Khasi Hills district of Meghalaya in India.
 Shillong is the capital city of Meghalaya as well as the headquarters of East Khasi Hills district.
 It is one of the most picturesque hill stations in India and among the must include places in your honeymoon tour packages.